agisga/agisga.github.io/_posts/2015-8-19-GSoC_2015_final_post_on_mixed_models.markdown

 If we denote the kinship matrix by `K`, then we can express the probability distribution of `b` as `b ~ N(0, delta**2 * 2 * K)`, where we multiply `K` by `2` because the diagonal of `K` is constant `0.5`, and where `delta**2` is a unknown scaling factor.

-The goal is to estimate the unknown parameters `beta`, `sigma` and `delta` and to determine which of the fixed effects coefficients are significantly different from 0 (i.e. which SNPs are possibly causing the variability in the trait `y`).
+The goal is to estimate the unknown parameters `beta`, `sigma`, and `delta`, and to determine which of the fixed effects coefficients are significantly different from 0 (i.e. which SNPs are possibly causing the variability in the trait `y`).

 In order to specify the covariance structure of the random effects, we need to pass a block or `Proc` that produces the upper triangular Cholesky factor of the covariance matrix of the random effects from an input Array.
 In this example, that would be the multiplication of the prior known Cholesky factor of the kinship matrix with a scaling factor.

-Having all the model matrices and vectors, we compute the Cholesky factor of the kinship matrix and fit the model with:
+Having all the model matrices and vectors, we compute the Cholesky factor of the kinship matrix and fit the model with

 ```Ruby